Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 15. ) **What is Encapsulation?**
     Ans:Encapsulation describes bundling data and methods that work on that data within one unit, like a class.
 We often often use this concept to hide an object’s internal representation or state from the outside.
+It provides data security by preventing unauthorized access to the data.
 This is called information hiding.
         It’s like putting the data in a capsule so that nobody can directly misuse it.
         **How Encapsulation Works?**
           -Make variables private → So that they cannot be accessed directly from outside.